Field Guide

 "I can do it one of three ways: Absorb, Swap, or Shift.
 Which do you want?"

-You are not saying no. You are making the tradeoff visible.
+That's the whole move.
+You're not saying no. You're making the tradeoff visible.

 Use this as your decision card.
 Keep it simple.
-Do not overbuild it.
+Don't overbuild it.

-Key Insight: If you do not pick a scenario, you picked Absorb.
+Key Insight: If you don't pick a scenario, you picked Absorb.

 Pick the newest request in your inbox.